JasonChou0219/test/docs/source/03_Installation.rst

 **Server management**
 You can use *supervisorctl* to manage the backend and scheduler processes separately.
-The logs can be viewed under */var/log/device-manager*.
+The logs of the backend and the scheduler can be viewed under: */var/log/device-manager*.
-To restart the backend or the scheduler service, use *supervisorctl*.
+The logs of the docker containers are located here: */$TEMPDIR/device-manager/container* To restart the backend or the scheduler service, use *supervisorctl*.
 Enter *supervisorctl*:

 .. code-block:: console